ExchangeUnion/xud/README.md

 Read the [TypeDoc here](https://exchangeunion.github.io/xud-typedoc/).

+## License

+All files in this repository are licensed under the [GNU Affero General Public License v3.0](LICENSE) unless explicitly stated otherwise in the header of a given file.

 ## Development & Testing Discussion

 Comments, questions, and any development-related discussions are welcome in our [Gitter chat](https://gitter.im/exchangeunion/Lobby)